adines/DeepClas4Bio/README.md

  All of these files must be placed in python package called *Framework*.

 ## Including new model in the API
+The API includes some pretrained models for each framework.
+In the case of Caffe and MxNet to use these models you have to downlaod the corresponding files from [Caffe](Caffe/Caffe%20models.md) and [MxNet](MxNet/MxNet%20models.md) respectively.

 To include new models in the API you have to complete these three steps:

  1. Save the structure's file in the path *Framework/Classification/model/ModelName* and the weigths' file in